mastrojs/mastrojs.github.io/data/index.md

 ## Join the community

-It's still early days.
-But we're looking to build an inclusive community, where people of all kinds of backgrounds and experience levels feel welcome and safe.
-A place to ask questions and learn new things, where people help each other out.
+We're looking to build an inclusive community, where people of all kinds of backgrounds and experience levels feel welcome and safe, and help each other out.
+A place to ask questions and learn new things.

 <div class="col2">
 <div>